 Fortunate geographic proximity led Kory to meet Harvard Ph.D candidate Seth Powell in 2018.
 His mastery of Yogic history, philosophy, and Sanskrit language encouraged her to further her curiosity in these subjects.
 She regularly participates in Seth’s “Yogic Studies” online courses and invites him to share his immense knowledge and engaging teaching style with her community of students.
 In 2020 Kory will accompany and assist Seth on retreats to India and Bali.
 Kory credits Seth with catalyzing and fostering some of her most profound realizations in her time as a student of Yoga.

 In June of 2019 Kory studied for one month in Bali under the guidance of Mark Robberds.
 She has been profoundly inspired by Mark’s experience and approach to integrating alternative movement modalities such as FRC and Kinstretch into the practice while maintaining the integrity of the Ashtanga Yoga method.
 Kory plans to make yearly (or more frequent) trips to continue her studies with Mark.

 In the Mysore room Kory is a supportive and encouraging teacher.
 She recognizes that all students are different and will require a unique and individual approach.
-While Kory adheres to the “traditional” framework of the Ashtanga Yoga sequencing and methodology, she will provide supportive and at times alternative suggestions - which may include deeper anatomical research or conditioning to ensure that each posture is appropriate for students to incorporate into their practice.
-When learning with Kory students can expect to be challenged and inspired by the practice, engaged in deep self-study, discovery & reflection, and enlightened by the awareness of limitless potential.
+While Kory adheres to the “traditional” framework of the Ashtanga Yoga sequencing and methodology, she will provide supportive and at times alternative suggestions - which may include deeper anatomical research or physical conditioning to ensure that each posture is appropriate for students to incorporate into their practice.
+When studying and practicing with Kory students can expect to be challenged in a supportive and positive manner; engaged in deep self-study, discovery & reflection; and inspired by the awakening of limitless potential.